danielcjones2021/Storytime/README.md

 ## About This Fork

 Storytime is built on [Storyboarder by Wonderunit](https://github.com/wonderunit/storyboarder).
-The goal is to create the fastest possible workflow for modern storyboarding by integrating AI tools directly into the drawing interface.
+The goal is to create the fastest possible workflow for modern storyboarding by integrating generative tools directly into the drawing interface.
 No switching apps, no manual import/export, no workflow interruption.

 If you want stable, production-ready software, use the original Storyboarder.
 If you want cutting edge integration and don't mind experimental builds, this is for you.